Why is February the shortest month of the year? And what’s Valentine’s Day all about? Come find out in our fun facts about February!

 February is the only month in the year that could miss having a full moon completely.
 Some months get a blue moon (two full moons in a month), and February often ends up with none!

-However, sometimes, like this year, the full moon of February is called the Snow Moon.
+However, sometimes, like in 2022, the full moon of February is called the Snow Moon.

 9. Can you spell February?

-Don’t worry, this isn’t a spelling bee, but just another of those quirky February facts.
+Don’t worry, this isn’t a spelling bee, but just another of those random February facts.

 Statistically, February is among the most frequently misspelled words in the English language, with the first ‘r’ often overlooked.